poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (of sth) (against sb) | ~ (that…) | ~ (about sb/sth)}

-The tennis star made the allegations on Chinese social media site Weibo./Seo Soo-jin to drop first new music in two years after bullying allegations
+The tennis star made the allegations on Chinese social media site Weibo./Seo Soo-jin to drop first new music in two years after bullying allegations./Son Heung-min's father, coaches face child abuse allegations.

 "a public statement that is made without giving proof, accusing sb of doing sth that is wrong or illegal"